sid-the-coder/QuickDA/README.md

-# Easy-Data-Analysis-With-Pandas
+# Quick-EDA
-Reusable functions to Data Analysis with Pandas
+Easy-to-use methods to perform quick Exploratory Data Analysis for any structured dataset